Korean Film Festival in Australia 2019

 Australia's annual showcase of Korean cinema celebrates its huge tenth year.

 2019 is nowhere near over, but it has already been a standout year for South Korean cinema.
 Not only is Bong Joon-ho's Parasite one of the best films of the year — and one of the most talked about — but it earned the Asian nation its first Palme d'Or from the Cannes Film Festival.
 No wonder director Bong was greeted by a crowd at the airport when he arrived back from the south of France after the glitzy event.

-Parasite is also one of the movies on this year's Korean Film Festival in Australia lineup; however the smash hit isn't the only great flick on offer between Thursday, August 22 and Saturday, August 31.
-If you're keen to dive deep into the exciting and eclectic films produced by the country — which celebrates 100 years in the movie business this year — then you're in the right spot.
+Parasite is also one of the movies on this year's Korean Film Festival in Australia lineup; however the smash hit isn't the only great flick on offer between Thursday, September 5 and Sunday, September 8.
+If you're keen to dive into the exciting and eclectic films produced by the country — which celebrates 100 years in the movie business this year — then you're in the right spot.